For the fallen ones

 An Alt Rock/Pop Punk/Baroque Pop band created in 2004 by childhood friends Ryan Ross (guitarist/main songwriter), Spencer Smith (drummer), and Brent Wilson (bassist), and later joined by Brendon Urie (lead singer) and Jon Walker (who replaced Brent in 2006).
 They were discovered by Fall Out Boy's bassist Pete Wentz and signed to his vanity label, Decaydance.
 In July 2009, Ryan Ross and Jon Walker left the group and formed their own band, The Young Veins, replaced by guitarist Ian Crawford (formerly of The Cab) and bassist Dallon Weekes (formerly of The Brobecks).
 Dallon officially joined the band in 2012, only to cease studio contributions in 2015,note , and with Spencer Smith quitting earlier that year, leaving Brendon the only official member of Panic! at the Disco.

-Their name comes from a line in the song "Panic" by Name Taken, but due to the relative obscurity of this reference, the band usually cite "Panic" by The Smiths, which contains the line "Burn down the disco" in its chorus.
+Their name comes from a line in the song "Panic" by Name Taken, but due to the relative obscurity of this reference, the band usually cites the more familiar "Panic" by The Smiths, which contains the line "Burn down the disco" in its chorus.

 Discography:Studio albums to date: